Return to Theological Thoughts

-What would the final settlement look
+What would the final settlement

-The following is a set of notes outlining possible solutions to the main
+The following is a set of notes outlining possible solutions

-this at great length elsewhere.
-From a
+I write about this at great length elsewhere.

-Catholic perspective the sticking points are an unequivocal acceptance
+From a Catholic perspective the sticking points are an unequivocal acceptance

 that the pope of Rome has, of Divine Right and not by human settlement:

 These points are mitigated and balanced